-6.1.
-The appearance of a refractometer shall meet the following requirements:

-6.1.1.
-Painted metal (or plastic) surfaces shall be clean and have no cracks, dents, chips or stains.

-6.1.2.
-Non-painted surfaces shall have a rust-preventing coat (chromium-plating, nickel-plating, etc.)

-6.1.3.
-Faces of the instrument shall be rounded.

-6.1.4.
-A manufacturer's name or trademark, a type and a serial number shall be indicated on the instrument.

-6.2.
-Movable parts of the instrument shall move smoothly.

-6.3.
-Optical parts of the instrument shall have no scratches, black spots or other defects.

-6.4.
-A measuring prism or a cell, its mandrel and other parts being in contact with the environment shall be made of materials that are stable towards this environment, as well as to acids, alkaline compounds and organic solvents.

-6.5.
-Planes of a measuring prism and an illumination prism shall be closely fitting to each other providing for an optical contact and barring from running-off of a test liquid.

-6.6.
-The design of compensator prisms shall provide for measurement results of the refractive index with a deviation of not more than a half of the maximum permissible error irrespective of the compensator.

-6.6.1.
-The resolution of the automated digital refractometers shall not exceed $1 \cdot 10^{-4}$ or 0.1 %{mass} for the refractive index or the mass concentration, respectively.

-6.6.2.
+- 6.1.
+The appearance of a refractometer shall meet the following requirements: - 6.1.1.
+Painted metal (or plastic) surfaces shall be clean and have no cracks, dents, chips or stains. - 6.1.2.
+Non-painted surfaces shall have a rust-preventing coat (chromium-plating, nickel-plating, etc.) - 6.1.3.
+Faces of the instrument shall be rounded. - 6.1.4.
+A manufacturer's name or trademark, a type and a serial number shall be indicated on the instrument. - 6.2.
+Movable parts of the instrument shall move smoothly. - 6.3.
+Optical parts of the instrument shall have no scratches, black spots or other defects. - 6.4.
+The materials for a measuring prism or a cuvette, mandrels and other parts shall be selected on the basis of the field of application (purpose) of refractometers, and they must be chemically resistant to the influence of chemical substances under study, which, in their turn, shall be protected from the direct influence of environment upon them. - 6.5.
+The scale interval of automatic digital refractometers for the refractive index shall not exceed $1\cdot10^{-4}$, and not more than 0,1 $\%{mas}$ (Brix) for the mass concentration - 6.6.
 The working temperature range shall be specified in the operation manual.
-The scale interval of applied thermometric sensors is 0.5 °C; 0.2 °C; 0.1 °C or less.

-6.7.
-Thermostatic chambers shall be hermetically sealed and be equipped with a built-in thermometer or have an opening for installation of a thermometer.

-6.8.
-Refractometers with external power sources (mains) shall have a safe bonding point.

-6.9.
-Plane-parallel plates, prisms and refractometric liquids shall be applied for verification of refractometers.

-6.10.
-Refractometers shall operate continuously not less than 8 hours, the warm-up time being not more than 10 % of the continuous operation time.
-In switching the ranges the warm-up time shall be not more than 5 % of the continuous operation time.

-6.11.
-The error-free running time of released automated refractometers shall be established on the basis of reliability calculation and shall be specified in the operation manual.

-6.12.
-The warranty assurance of automated refractometers shall be minimum 18 months after putting into operation.
+The scale interval of applied thermometric sensors is 0.5 °C; 0.2 °C; 0.1 °C or less. - 6.7.
+Thermostatic chambers shall be hermetically sealed and be equipped with a built-in thermometer or have an opening for installation of a thermometer. - 6.8.
+Refractometers with external power sources (mains) shall have a safe bonding point. - 6.9.
+To verify the refractometers, plane-parallel plates, prisms and refractometric liquids have to be applied. - 6.10.
+Refractometers shall operate continuously not less than 8 hours, the time needed for setting the operating mode being no more than 30 min.
+In switching the ranges the time needed for setting the operating mode has also to be no more than 30 min. - 6.11.
+The error-free running time of released automated refractometers shall be established on the basis of reliability calculation and shall be specified in the operation manual. - 6.12.
+The warranty assurance of automated refractometers shall be minimum 12 months after putting into operation.